sid-devic/multicalibration/README.md

 ```

 ## Example Usage
-Multicalibration post-processing takes as input a set of _probabilistic predictions_, true labels for those predictions, and a list of subgroups.
+Multicalibration post-processing takes as input a set of _probabilistic predictions_, true labels for those predictions, and a list of subgroups membership lists.
+The goal is to improve the calibration of the predictions conditioned on each subgroup list.
+This is done in a black-box and post-hoc manner: the multicalibration algorithm only operates on and modifies the _predictions_ of the model, and not the model itself.
-Importantly, datapoints may belong to multiple subgroups: that is, subgroups may be very complex and overlapping.
+Importantly, datapoints may belong to multiple subgroups: that is, subgroups can potentially be both complex and overlapping.
 In `examples/basic_usage.py`, we give a short example of applying the HKRR algorithm on some synthetic data, summarized here.
 ```python
 # Generate some synthetic data